MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-configure-diagnostic-settings.md

 ### Log categories

 You can select one, some, or all of the available logs.
-Some logs might be part of a preview feature, so even if you select a log category, you might not see any data until the feature is generally available.
+Some logs might be part of a preview feature.
+Even if you select a log category, you might not see any data until the feature is generally available.
 For a description of the available logs, see [Log options for streaming to endpoints](concept-diagnostic-settings-logs-options.md).

 ![Screenshot of the log categories in diagnostic settings.](media/howto-configure-diagnostic-settings/diagnostic-settings-log-categories.png)